BER Ratings Ireland · SEAI / CSO EBA02 · 2024

 SEAI retrofit uptake by county — 2024

-SEAI-supported residential upgrades completed in 2024 across all schemes — Better Energy Homes, Warmer Homes, Solar PV, and the National Home Energy Upgrade Scheme.
-Measured per 1,000 households using Census 2022 counts so small counties are not unfairly penalised by volume comparisons.
+This table counts SEAI-supported residential upgrades completed in 2024 across all schemes — Better Energy Homes, Warmer Homes, Solar PV, and the National Home Energy Upgrade Scheme.
+The rate uses Census 2022 household counts per 1,000 households, so small counties are not penalised by raw volume.

 CountyUpgrades per 1,000 households